mmdatasci/zip2dma/README.md

 Future Sprint Log
 -----

-1. Currently, the source dataframe is matched exactly and therefore, zipcodes without leading zeros will not have a match (see obs 3 in the example above).
-This is something I intend to fix in a future state, however at this time I suggest using the `zipcode` package available on CRAN.
+1. Currently, the source dataframe is matched exactly and therefore, zipcodes with leading zeros will not have a match (see obs 3 in the example above).
+This is something I intend to fix in a future state, however at this time I suggest using the `zipcode` package available on CRAN to circumvent this issue.

 2. Additional joins.
 In my immediate use-case (the reason why I wrote this package), the only join I would ever need was a left join.
 To make this more universal, I think implementing additional options for other joins should be preferable.